Today I would like to share someone who is very special to me.

 Well, I wanted to ask Kelly a few questions since many of you have been asking me about Podcasting lately.
 Kelly has a product that she just updated last month that can teach you everything you need to know about podcasting – the right way.

--> You can check that out here: Smart Podcasting Skills <-
+-> You can check that out here: Podcasting Smarts <-

 On to the interview…